dasmiq/passim/README.md

 $ passim input.json,directory-of-json-files,some*.json.bz2 output
 ```

-Output is to a directory containing JSON `part-*` files rather than a
+Output is to a directory that, on completion, will contain an
+`out.json` directory with `part-*` files rather than a single file.
-single file.
-This allows multiple workers to efficiently write it
+This allows multiple workers to efficiently write it (and read it back
-(and read it back in) in parallel.
+in) in parallel.
+In addition, the output directory should contain the
+parameters used to invoke passim in `conf` and the intermediate
+cluster membership data in `clusters.parquet`.

 The output contains one JSON record for each reused passage.
 Each
 record echoes the fields in the JSON input and adds the following